Cluser/OrdersSystem/README.md

 ## What to be done in the future?
 - Magasine module
-- Traceability implementation with QR codes scanning from phone
+- Traceability implementation with QR codes scanning by phone

 ## Images